ttelcl/lcl-bike-app/design-and-implementation-notes/DataReview-Rides.md

 a row ID upon insertion, but use a UNIQUE index on all columns except names to ensure no duplicates are inserted.

+Had there been room for discussion with the customer, I would have asked if it would be possible to include the ID of the bike used for the ride in each row.
+The combination of Bike ID + Departure time would make a nice and robust unique ride identifier, so you wouldn't need to rely on semi-random database generated IDs to identify rides.

 ## Step 4: timestamp encoding

 While looking at the ride data I noticed one other peculiarity that is important